I delight to be living in rural Wairarapa in the North Island of Aotearoa New Zealand.

 It is hard to sum up a rich and longish life in a few sentences; perhaps a warp and weft of experiences and passions will suffice.

 As a teacher of children, teens and adults I have worked from the root of the word educate – drawing out, and encouraging each one’s unique gifts.
-Another expression of my passion for our unfolding and thriving is the clutter clearing work I’ve done (and will still gladly do if asked) assisting people to cull the unnecessary and make more space for the deeply satisfying.
+Another expression of my passion for our unfolding and thriving is the clutter clearing work I’ve done (and am offering again) assisting people to cull the unnecessary and make more space for the deeply satisfying.
 And ten years helping to run a community centre was a special opportunity to work as a team-member.
 Our team brought together people of diverse ethnicity, socio-economic background and age, creating a sense of community and providing activities and learnings as needs surfaced.

 Of the many responsibilities and privileges of my life, being a mother is the most important.
 My heart and mind are never far from my three adult children, two ‘extras’ and their families.